wsdl2phpgenerator/wsdl2phpgenerator/README.md

 Uses the [MIT license](http://www.opensource.org/licenses/mit-license.php).

+> **Announcement**: We are looking to add one or two co-maintainers with commit access to help bring this project forward, review pull requests and respond to issues.
+If you have contributed to this project or are otherwise actively involved in open source and have a GitHub profile for review, ping [@kasperg](https://github.com/kasperg) to express your interest.

 ## New major version: 3.0

 A new major version of wsdl2phpgenerator has recently been released: 3.0.